rherrmann/com.codeaffine.archive/README.md

 Each working code bundle has an accomanying fragment (with the suffix `.test`) that contains JUnit tests.
 The `com.codeaffine.archive.alltest` bundle contains a test suite that references all the tests from the fragments and should be used to run tests from the IDE.

+### Target Platform
+The `target` project contains a [target platform](http://help.eclipse.org/indigo/index.jsp?topic=%2Forg.eclipse.pde.doc.user%2Fconcepts%2Ftarget.htm) definition that should be used for development.

 ### Build
 The `com.codeaffine.archive.releng` project contains everything that is necessary to build the software.
+The build is based on [Eclipse Tycho](http://www.eclipse.org/tycho).
+To run the build

+    cd <git-repo>/com.codeaffine.archive.releng
+    mvn clean install